Superrehtard/Game-of-Life/README.md

 # Game-of-Life
-Java Program that displays the ("https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life") Conway's Game of Life.
-Reads the initial State from a text file
+Java Program that displays the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) by reading the initial state from a text file.